 Weatherboard Miner’s Cottages

-After passing a well-equipped park for the kids, I did my best to ignore some ugly earth moving equipment in an untidy yard.
-I was back at my car.
+After passing a well-equipped park for the kids, I was back at my car.
 The pub was opening in twenty five minutes but I was eager to drive around the houses at the back of the town.
 As could be expected, most were basic weatherboard homes with some in the vogue of miner’s cottage.
 I could imagine the residents without work doing it tough in a town far from the nearest business, factory or shop.
 Only those working in the mines could have optimism.

 Isn’t this so typical of small Australian towns that once boomed with industry?
 I can think of a few close to us.
 Eldorado in North East Victoria is a good example but now little remains except for a hotel and a sprinkling of homes that appeal to those that want to get away from it all.

-This raises the question: “Is the town of Waratah for Jeanette and I?”
-The answer is easy and you know what it is.
+This raises the question… is the town of Waratah for Jeanette and I?

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!